fonyeabo12/EmployeeDirectoryReact/README.md

 This application is run by first running yarn install into your machine.
 This is followed by yarn start to run the react app.

-## Usage

-Provide instructions and examples for use.
-Include screenshots as needed.